Game-Theoretic Multiagent Reinforcement Learning: Combinatorial Complexity

-In the context of multi-agent learning, each agent has to consider the other opponents' actions when determining the best response; this characteristic is deeply rooted in each agent's reward function and for example is represented by the joint action $\bm{a}$ in their Q-function $Q^i(s, \bm{a})$ in Eq. (\ref{eq:ma_q_learning}).
+In the context of multiagent learning, each agent has to consider the other opponents' actions when determining the best response; this characteristic is deeply rooted in each agent's reward function and for example is represented by the joint action $\bm{a}$ in their Q-function $Q^i(s, \bm{a})$ in Eq. (\ref{eq:ma_q_learning}).
 The size of the joint action space, $|\mathbb{A}|^N$, grows exponentially with the number of agents and thus largely constrains the scalability of MARL methods.
 Furthermore, the combinatorial complexity is worsened by the fact that solving a NE in game theory is $PPAD$-hard, even for two-player games.
 Therefore, for multi-player general-sum games (neither team games nor zero-sum games), it is non-trivial to find an applicable solution concept.

-One common way to address this issue is by assuming specific factorised structures on action dependency such that the reward function or Q-function can be significantly simplified.
-For example, a graphical game assumes an agent's reward is affected by only its neighbouring agents, as defined by the graph from \citep{kearns2007graphical}.
-This assumption leads directly to a polynomial-time solution for the computation of a NE in specific tree graphs \citep{kearns2013graphical}, though the scope of applications is somewhat limited beyond this specific scenario.
+One common way to address this issue is by assuming specific factorized structures on action dependency such that the reward function or Q-function can be significantly simplified.
+For example, a graphical game assumes an agent's reward is affected by only its neighboring agents, as defined by the graph from \cite{kearns2007graphical}.
+This assumption leads to a polynomial-time solution for the computation of a NE in specific tree graphs \cite{kearns2013graphical}, though the scope of applications is limited beyond this specific scenario.

-Recent progress has also been made toward leveraging particular neural network architectures for Q-function decomposition \citep{sunehag2018value, rashid2018qmix, yang2020multi}.
+Recent progress has also been made toward leveraging particular neural network architectures for Q-function decomposition \cite{sunehag2018value, rashid2018qmix, yang2020multi}.
 In addition to the fact that these methods work only for the team-game setting, the majority of them lack theoretical backing.
-There remain open questions to answer, such as understanding the representational power (the approximation error) of the factorised Q-functions in a multi-agent task and how factorisation itself can be learnt from scratch.
+There remain open questions to answer, such as understanding the representational power (the approximation error) of the factorized Q-functions in a multiagent task and how factorization itself can be learned from scratch.